Ford Focus RS Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Ford Focus RS insurance rates for other coverage scenarios.
+The chart below breaks down average Ford Focus RS insurance rates for other coverage scenarios.

-- The lowest rate with discounts is $893
+- The cheapest rate after discounts is $893

-Car insurance prices for a Ford Focus RS are also quite variable based on the trim level of your Focus RS, your age and driving habits, and liability limits and deductibles.
+Auto insurance prices for a Ford Focus RS also have a wide range based on the model of your Focus RS, your driving record and age, and liability limits and deductibles.

-Older drivers with no driving violations and higher comprehensive and collision deductibles may pay as low as $1,500 every 12 months on average for full coverage.
-Prices are highest for teenage drivers, since even teens with perfect driving records will be charged at least $5,700 a year.
+A more mature driver with a good driving record and higher comprehensive and collision deductibles may only pay around $1,500 every 12 months on average, or $125 per month, for full coverage.
+Prices are much higher for drivers in their teens, since even teens with perfect driving records will have to pay at least $5,700 a year.
 View Rates by Age

-The state you live in also has a big influence on Ford Focus RS insurance prices.
-A middle-age driver might find prices as low as $1,140 a year in states like Utah, Ohio, and New Hampshire, or as much as $2,140 on average in New York, Michigan, and Florida.
+Where you choose to live also has a big influence on Ford Focus RS insurance rates.
+A middle-age driver might find prices as low as $1,210 a year in states like Vermont, New Hampshire, and Missouri, or have to pay at least $2,260 on average in Louisiana, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |